PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Additional experimental details

-\paragraph{Model training and evaluation} Model predictions are made for a 24-hour horizon from an input window of 24 time steps (1 day).
-All weather variables, encodings of the hour of the day and the day of the year, the binary mask of available observations, and all provided topographic descriptors are considered as input features to the model.
-Models are trained on the first 7 years of data by optimizing the Energy Score (ES) \citep{gneiting2007strictly} at every station and every lead time (up to 24 hours ahead), validated on three months and tested on the last year, appropriately masking missing observations.
+Model predictions are made for a 24-hour horizon from an input window of 24 time steps (1 day).
+All weather variables, encodings of the hour of the day and the hour of the year, the binary mask of available observations, and all provided topographic descriptors are considered as input features to the model.
+Models are trained on data up to September 2024 by optimizing the Energy Score (ES) \citep{gneiting2007strictly} at every station and every lead time (up to 24 hours ahead) and tested on the last year, appropriately masking missing observations.
+Validated is performed on approximately one fifth of data covering October 2023 to September 2024.
 The Energy Score is here estimated via Monte Carlo

-with $\vy_{t+h}^i$ the target vector (wind velocity) and $\{\hat \vy^{i,(m)}_{t+h}\}_{m=1}^M$ samples from the model's predicted distribution.
+with $\vy_{t+h}^i$ the target vector (such as wind velocity) and $\{\hat \vy^{i,(m)}_{t+h}\}_{m=1}^M$ samples from the model's predicted distribution.
 During training, $M=16$ samples are considered, while $M=100$ for testing.
-Training is performed for 200 epochs using Adam optimizer with an initial learning rate of 0.001 decreased at epochs 40, 60 and 120 by a factor of 0.3.
+When training MP-TCN+ and MP-TCN-gsl, a new graph is sampled for each batch, while, at inference time, the model relies on the mode of the distribution.
+Training is performed for 200 epochs using Adam optimizer \cite{adam2014method} with an initial learning rate of 0.001 decreased at epochs 40, 60 and 120 by a factor of 0.3.
 Each epoch consists of 300 batches of size 32.
 Early stopping is triggered after 40 epochs without improvement on the validation forecasting MAE.
 Models are evaluated by averaging forecasting performance over the 24h horizon and evaluating at specific lead times.
-To assess the quality of wind direction forecasts, wind speeds below $1m/s$ are discarded.
+To assess the quality of wind direction forecasts, samples where the corresponding wind speed are below 1m/s are discarded.

+As ICON issues predictions every 3 hours, we consider two test sets of data from October 2024.
+One consists only of the windows for which NWP forecasts are available and the other contains all possible windows.
+Unless specified otherwise, the former is considered to compare with ICON.
+Table~\ref{tab:wind} shows that the metrics are consistent across the two test sets.